 Leader: 40lb Mono or Fluorocarbon.

-Leader Knots: Use a simple albright special or uni to uni knot for line to leader.
+Connection: Use a simple albright special or uni to uni knot for line to leader.
 A loop knot should be tied from leader to your bait.

 Share this post

 - Tags: HDUV Jiggin' Paddle Tail, Jigging, Skirted Barb Swimming Jig, Striped Bass, Susquehanna River